wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 Notable changes on iOS:

+- The `PowerAuthCore` module is no longer available.
+The essential functionality is now provided by the `PowerAuth2` module.
+Please remove all `PowerAuthCore` imports from your code.
+- Added full support for Swift Package Manager.
+Please change your dependency to `https://github.com/wultra/powerauth-mobile-sdk`.
-- Added the `PowerAuthCoreData` object to `PowerAuthCore` module to enhance in-memory management of sensitive data.
+- Added the `PowerAuthSecureData` object to enhance in-memory management of sensitive data.
 - Added `powerAuthRestApiErrorResponse` property to `NSError` to simplify access to the reason of the failure, received from the server.

 ### API changes